MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-schema-violations.md

-description: Learn how to use the `.show database schema violations` command to show schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/03/2023
+description: Learn how to use the `.show database schema violations` command to show schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/04/2023
 ---
 # .show database schema violations

 This command identifies schema violations within a database.
-It performs a comprehensive validation of functions, materialized views, external tables, data mappings, continuous exports, update policies, row level security policies, and the cache policy.
-For more information, see [Validation scenarios](#validation-scenarios).
+It performs a comprehensive validation of functions, materialized views, external tables, data mappings, continuous exports, and various policies.

 ## Permissions